tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 This starts up a local Hyper database server, and then prints the connection string (`endpoint`).
 This connection string describes the used protocol (TCP, domain sockets, ...) and the corresponding information like port numbers.
 The `Connection` class can then be used to connect against this endpoint.
-While the `HyperProcess` is running,, you can create and connect to as many `.hyper` files as you want.
+While the `HyperProcess` is running, you can create and connect to as many `.hyper` files as you want.

 After you no longer need a Hyper database server, you should shutdown the `HyperProcess`.
 If you call the `HyperProcess` in a `with` statement (Python), `using` statement (C#), scope (C++), or `try-with-resources` statement (Java), the `hyperd` process will safely shutdown automatically at the end of the `with` statement.